USS Vicksburg (CG-69): 1990s

 Vicksburg was built by Ingalls Shipbuilding, at Pascagoula, Mississippi.
 Her keel was laid down on 30 May 1990, and she was launched on 7 September 1991.
 Vicksburg was sponsored by Tricia Lott, wife of United States Senator, Trent Lott.
 On 12 October 1991, Mrs. Lott christened CG-69 as Vicksburg.
 She was commissioned on 14 November 1992.
+Vicksburg was originally named Port Royal, but the name was changed before the keel was laid.

 On her maiden cruise in 1994, Vicksburg was assigned to the USS Saratoga battle group, which was stationed off the coast of Montenegro.
 Vicksburg participated in Operation Deny Flight and Operation Provide Promise, serving as an airspace command and control platform.
 In May 1994, Vicksburg participated in NATO's "Dynamic Impact 94" exercise in the western Mediterranean, and in August 1994 Vicksburg joined Operation Able Vigil, helping to intercept Cuban migrants crossing the Florida Straits.
+In September 1994, Vicksburg escorted the aircraft carrier USS Dwight D. Eisenhower to Haiti as part of Operation Uphold Democracy.

 Vicksburg returned from a 6 month deployment in March 1996.
 During the deployment, Vicksburg participated in Operation Southern Watch in the Persian Gulf.
 Vicksburg also performed Maritime Interception Operations to enforce UN sanctions that prohibited exports from Iraq.
 Vicksburg conducted over 85 boardings.
 At that time, the primary contraband was dates carried by 70–100 ft dhows.
 Vicksburg visited Italy, Spain, and the United Arab Emirates during the deployment.

 In 1997, Vicksburg deployed to the Mediterranean Sea with the USS John F. Kennedy carrier battle group (CVBG).

 In 1998, Vicksburg and Hué City had problems integrating AEGIS Baseline 6 and Cooperative Engagement Capability (CEC), rendering the ships unavailable for service.
 The USS John F. Kennedy CVBG deployed in September 1999 without Vicksburg and Hué City.

+In 1999, Vicksburg participated in BALTOPS '99 and UNITAS 40-99.